raduCh04/RGL/README.md

-# RGL
+# RGL - OpenGL Wrapper

-An only header OpenGL wrapper for personal use
+RGL is a lightweight and easy-to-use OpenGL wrapper developed for personal projects and experimentation with OpenGL functionalities.
+This wrapper streamlines the setup and use of OpenGL, allowing you to focus on rendering and visualizing graphics without diving deep into the complexities of OpenGL's API.

+### Features

+- Simplified OpenGL setup
+- Basic rendering functionality
+- Easy-to-use C interface for quick integration# RGL

 ## Usage